 Importance of livestock buildings ventilation

-Livestock cattle buildings and equine buildings have to be fully ventilated, and there are standards which need to be met.
+Livestock buildings, such as cattle buildings and equine buildings have to be fully ventilated, and there are standards that need to be met.
 If your livestock building whether his be housing cattle or anything else, has poor ventilation, you are putting your livestock at risk of respiratory diseases.
 The increased moisture levels can also lead to a higher chance of disease and bacteria spreading.

 Good ventilation relies on sufficient air gaps in the ‘inlets’ and ‘outlets’.
 These can be found at the sides and the ridge of the roof of livestock buildings.
 Thought also needs to be taken to ensure that these areas don’t provide excess draught in the winter months.
 We therefore build all cattle buildings and equine buildings with the needs of the livestock in mind.

 Reducing dairy cattle heat stress

 It is widely known that dairy cows need to maintain a constant body temperature of 38.8 degrees (give or take 0.5 degrees) in order to perform at their very best.
-They are sensitive to factors that affect their temperature, such as air humidity, and air temperature.
+They are sensitive to factors that affect their temperatures, such as air humidity, and air temperature.
 When a cow becomes heat stressed, she will eat less feed and produce a significantly lower volume of milk.
 Therefore ventilation of your cattle building or livestock building is therefore extremely important to maintain high dairy standards.